This program has been archived.

 Important Information for Proposers

-- DRMS DDRIG awards have a recommended maximum duration of 12 months.
+- DRMS DDRIG awards have a maximum duration of 12 months.

-- The proposal title should start with “Doctoral Dissertation Research in DRMS:”.
+- The proposal title should start with “DDRIG in DRMS:”.

-- On the FastLane Cover Sheet, the advisor should be listed as the Principal Investigator (PI) and the doctoral dissertation student as the Co-PI.
+- On the cover sheet, the advisor should be listed as the principal investigator (PI) and the doctoral dissertation student as the Co-PI.

-- DDRIG awards are designed to cover expenses such as travel to the research site, special equipment, and participation fees.
+- Allowable expenses include travel to the research site, special equipment and participation fees.

-- Your DDRIG proposal's project desciption should be essentially a research design (statement of the research problem, literature review, hypotheses, research site, data to be collected, methods of analysis, and schedule).
+- The proposal's project description should be essentially a research design (statement of the research problem, literature review, hypotheses, research site, data to be collected, methods of analysis and schedule).

-Outstanding DDRIG proposals specify how the knowledge to be created advances our theoretical understanding of the subject.
+- Outstanding DDRIG proposals specify how the knowledge to be created advances theoretical understanding of the subject.